AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    jsrun -n [number of resource sets] -a1 -c1 -g1 -r6 ./$CASTRO $INPUTS

-where the ``CASTRO`` and ``INPUTS`` enviroment variables are placeholders to the executable and input file names respectively.
+where the ``CASTRO`` and ``INPUTS`` environment variables are placeholders to the executable and input file names respectively.

-Now, in order to use all the resources we have allocated to run our jobs, the number of resource sets should match the number of AMReX boxes (grids) of the corresponing level with the biggest number of them.
+Now, in order to use all the resources we have allocated to run our jobs, the number of resource sets should match the number of AMReX boxes (grids) of the corresponding level with the biggest number of them.
 Let us consider an extract piece from a Castro problem standard output:

 .. code-block::